berenslab/CBC_inference/README.md

 # CBC_inference

+This is the code for the paper <br>
+*Bayesian inference for biophysical neuron models enables stimulus optimization for retinal neuroprosthetics* <br>
-Code etc. for CBC paper of Oesterle el al. 2020.
+by Oesterle et al. 2020.
+The paper can be found here: https://elifesciences.org/articles/54997

-Can be used to reproduce the data and figure shown in the paper.
+This repo can be used to reproduce the data and figures shown in the paper.
-Also provides a more python wrapper for some of the NeuronC functionality.
+It also provides a python wrapper for some of the NeuronC functionality.

 ## Code-structure